- Dean, FAES (Foundation for Advanced Education in the Sciences, Inc.) Graduate School at the NIH, 1999-present

 - When oxygen levels are low, erythropoietin is triggered to increase red blood cell formation.
 As more red blood cells are formed, more oxygen can be moved from the lungs to tissues.
 This increases overall oxygen levels in the body.

 - Erythropoietin stimulates endothelial cells to produce increased nitric oxide production; this regulates blood flow and contributes to increasing oxygen delivery.
 We relate this activity to a protective effect in a mouse model of heart ischemic injury (blocked blood flow).

 - Erythropoietin can stimulate muscle progenitor cells to promote wound healing in a mouse model of skeletal muscle injury.

 - In the brain, erythropoietin can stimulate the proliferation of neural progenitor cells and the survival of neurons to provide protection in mouse models of ischemic injury.
 Erythropoietin activity in brain also contributes to improved glucose metabolism and protection against diet-induced obesity.

 - Erythropoietin stimulates bone forming cells in the bone marrow to regulate bone and bone marrow fat, an activity required for normal bone formation in mice.
-Erythropoietin treatment to increase red blood cell production is accompanied by bone loss due in part to a direct response of bone forming progenitor cells to decrease bone and bone marrow fat formation.
+Erythropoietin treatment to increase red blood cell production is accompanied by decrease in bone marrow fat and a direct response of bone forming progenitor cells resulting in bone loss.

 Other studies in our lab focus on the activity of the globin gene family.
 Globin genes are components of hemoglobin, the molecule that carries oxygen.
 These genes make up 98 percent of the protein in red blood cells that transport oxygen in the bloodstream.
 In particular, we want to understand the changes in hemoglobin function observed in sickle cell disease and other diseases related to hemoglobin abnormalities.